StevenBlack/vocab/million-dollar-words.md

 ### patois
 Local dialect or jargon; a language peculiar to people of a certain area that is distinct from the standard language.
-Natives of Caribbean islands, for instance, converse in French or English or Dutch with tourists, but speak patois among themselves.

 ### patronize